neerajsingh0101/admin_data/README.markdown

 * No change is required anywhere in your application.

-* All the features are provided without any creating any new named_scope.
-No lingering named_scope in your main app.
+* All the features are provided without creating any new named_scope.
+No lingering named_scope in your app.

 * Nothing is stored in session or in cookies.